-- Is there a power outage in the area? - Is the household fuse blown or the circuit breaker tripped? - · Is the range disconnected from the electrical supply?
+- Is there a power outage in the area?

+- Is the household circuit breaker tripped?

+- Is the range disconnected from the electrical supply?

-If the Burners do not Ignite:
+If the Burners do not Ignite

-- Are the burner caps properly aligned and seated in the burner bases? - Are the burner ports clogged? - Is a fuse blown or is the circuit breaker tripped? - Is the manual shut-off valve closed, preventing the flow of gas?
+- Are the burner caps properly aligned and seated in the burner bases? - Are the burner ports clogged? - Is the circuit breaker tripped? - Is the manual shut-off valve closed, preventing the flow of gas?

-Data Rating Label
+Data Rating Plate

-The data rating label shows the model and serial number of your range.
-It is located in the gap created by the right side of the oven cavity and the range side panel.
+The data rating plate shows the model and serial number of your range.
+It is located under the front edge of the range's cooktop, and is visible when the oven door is open (see illustration).